 - Create Flood Barriers: Create a barrier against storm surges by using sandbags, portable walls, water-filled tubes and other devices.
 These barriers won’t be ful against the highest of storm surges, but they can save your home’s interior from a complete renovation in the case of smaller storm surges.
 It only takes a little bit of water in your home to require large-scale restoration — and tens of thousands of dollars’ worth of damage.

 - Remove/Elevate Valuables: Much of the damage to homes after a hurricane is to items that could have been removed.
 Identify your home’s most valuable assets and remove what you can.
 But remember this: If you’re told to evacuate immediately, leave your stuff behind.
 No asset is worth risking your own health and safety.
 Since we often know when and where a hurricane will strike, you can use that time to recover what you can before evacuating.

 Recovering After the Storm

-There are many ways to prevent damage from hurricanes, but even the most effective preventative measures won’t help when the most devastating hurricanes hit.
-When you experience a hurricane and the considerable damage it leaves behind, you’ll need help from the right professional, as well as the right equipment.
+There are many ways to prevent damage from hurricanes, but even the most effective preventative measures won’t when the most devastating hurricanes hit.
+When you experience a hurricane and the considerable damage it leaves behind, you’ll need from the right professional, as well as the right equipment.

-At Aer Industries, we offer a huge selection of water damage restoration tools and equipment that can help professionals restore and rebuild properties after a hurricane.
-When you need the right tools to help with big water damage restoration work, find what you need in our selection.
+At Aer Industries, we offer a huge selection of water damage restoration tools and equipment that can professionals restore and rebuild properties after a hurricane.
+When you need the right tools to with big water damage restoration work, find what you need in our selection.